arXiv/accessibility2024/source/breakout-alt-descriptions.md

-#Forum Q&A: Alt Text and Long Descriptions
+#Forum Q&A session 2B
+## Digging deeper into image and graph descriptions for scientific papers.

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
-This page holds key participant bios and useful links related to the Q&A session on long text descriptions for scientific content.
-It is also a location to add your comments and continue the conversation.
+This page holds key participant bios and useful links related to the Q&A session on alt-text and long descriptions.

 We know we will not have time during the forum to discuss everything of interest.
-Please use this space to continue the conversation related to alternative and long descriptions for scientific images.
+Please use the [discussion](#discussion) at the bottom of the page to continue the conversation related to descriptions of visualizations in research.

 ## Bios
 ### Dr. Cynthia Bennett